A compiler for a markup language inspired by Jirai Kei. https://jirai.alyxshang.boo

 }

-More information on the entities inside this crate can be obtained by reading the API documentation of this crate.
-The documentation can be read by cloning this repository and running the command cargo doc --open from the root of the repository.
+More information on the entities inside this crate can be obtained by cloning this repository and running the command cargo doc --open from the root of the repository.

 Version 0.1.0